-This is the best version of VW’s ID.4 yet
+This is the best version of VW’s ID.4 yet, almost seamless to live with

 What is it?

-This is Audi’s new small electric SUV.
-It sits between the Q3 and Q5 in Audi’s increasingly complex range of SUVs – 10cm longer than the Q3 (4cm shorter than the Q5), a smidge taller and wider, but with a smaller boot, thanks to its pesky batteries.
-It’s also £10k more expensive thanks to its pesky batteries, so Audi needs to put some effort in to make the Q4 e-tron feel a bit more special.
+This is Audi’s smallest electric SUV, until it inevitably shoehorns a smaller one into the lineup.
+The Q4 e-tron sits between the Q3 and Q5 in Audi’s increasingly complex range of SUVs: 100mm longer than the former (and 40mm shorter than the latter), a smidge taller and wider, but with a smaller boot thanks to its pesky battery.
+It’s also £10k more expensive thanks to its pesky battery, so Audi needs to put some effort in to make the Q4 e-tron feel a bit more special.

-A sleeker Sportback version of the car with a more sloping roof and a jaunty hatchback is available to order now, with deliveries starting later this year.
-For a slight premium you can get slightly reduced practicality.
+A sleeker Sportback version of the car with a more sloping roof and a jaunty hatchback is also available.
+It’s one of the modern automotive world’s more perplexing features – for a slight premium you can get mildly reduced practicality.
 Funny how that works.

 Isn’t this just a more expensive VW ID.4?

 That’s the other way to look at the Q4 e-tron.
 It shares its undercrackers with the rest of its Volkswagen family and it’s built on the MEB electric platform that has been deployed across the company.
-Essentially it is an Audi-skinned version of the ID.4, along with Skoda’s new Enyaq, and it’s even built on the same production line as the VW in Zwickau – they really are a close family.
+Essentially it is an Audi-skinned version of the ID.4, along with Skoda’s Enyaq, and it’s even built on the same production line as the Volkswagen in Zwickau – they really are a close family.
 But Volkswagen’s electric smarts combined with Audi’s interior panache?
-Colour us interested.
+Consider us interested.

-There are three basic starting models to choose from – the 35, 40 and 50-badged models.
-The 35 e-tron comes with a 52kWh battery, 208-mile WLTP range and a 168bhp motor.
-The 40 e-tron gets a 77kWh battery, 316-mile WLTP range and a 201bhp motor, while the 50 e-tron quattro has the same battery set-up as the 40 but with an extra front motor to give the car four-wheel drive, boosting available power to 295bhp but reducing the official range to 298 miles.
-Those cars can then be chosen in four trims – Sport, S Line, Edition 1 and Vorsprung.
+There are two basic starting powertrains to choose from: the 40- and 50-badged models.
+The two-wheel-drive 40 e-tron gets a 77kWh battery, 300-mile WLTP range and a 201bhp motor, while the 50 e-tron quattro has the same battery set-up as the 40 but with an extra front motor to give the car four-wheel drive, boosting available power to 295bhp but reducing the official range to 292 miles.
+Those cars can then be chosen in three trims – Sport, S Line and Edition 1.

 Will I be stuck for ages charging?